Vaccine Information for Employees

 The Johnson & Johnson vaccine also instructs your cells to make the COVID-19 spike protein themselves, but it delivers those instructions by using a harmless adenovirus, similar to a common cold virus, rather than using messenger RNA.

-We strongly encourage all Mount Sinai Health System faculty, staff, trainees, and students to get the vaccine as soon as they are eligible.
+We strongly encourage all Mount Sinai Health System faculty, staff, trainees, and students to get vaccinated.
 However, at this time, it is not mandatory.
 That may change as the pandemic progresses—and as we get guidance from federal, state and city health agencies—but for now, COVID-19 vaccination is not mandatory.

 Vaccination status will not affect your work assignment.
 We did not change any work assignments based on COVID-19 antibody status and will not do so based on whether or not you are vaccinated.